 tool | sign_transaction or send_transaction |

-walletName | OWS wallet used for signing |
+walletName | Wallet name used for signing (may be null) |

 chain | Chain ID (e.g., eip155:1, tron:mainnet) |